desalasworks presents:

 THE SOLUTION:

-You can’t really get away from DOM, but keep your interaction with in-browser objects to an absolute minimum.
+You can’t really get away from them, but keep your interaction with host objects to an absolute minimum.

 THE TECHNIQUES: